City Star Airlines

 City Star Airlines (CSA) was an airline based in Aberdeen, Scotland.
 It operated under the Air Operator's Certificate (AOC) of Landsflug in Iceland.
-Its main service was scheduled services between energy industry centres in Scotland and Norway, as well as charter services.
+Its main task was scheduled services between energy industry centres in Scotland and Norway, as well as charter services.
 Its main base was Aberdeen Airport.
 In a press release on 30 January 2008, City Star Airlines announced that it was to immediately cease all operations until further notice.